Shibu778/COMSOL_thermoelectrics/README.md

-# 3D printed half Heusler high entropy alloy for thermoelectric application
+# Additive manufacturing of Topologically engineered double half-Heusler high-entropy alloy with enhanced thermoelectric properties

-This repository contains data and code related to COMSOL simulation in the paper "3D printed half Heusler high entropy alloy for thermoelectric application".
+This repository contains data and code related to COMSOL simulation in the paper "Additive manufacturing of Topologically engineered double half-Heusler high-entropy alloy with enhanced thermoelectric properties".

 To use the code and data, first clone this repository as follows.